AhmedKamal18/Specialists-Plan-W25/README.md

-kk# 🚀 Specialist Problem-Solving Plan
+# 🚀 Specialists Plan W25

-Welcome to the **Specialist Problem-Solving Plan** repository!
+Welcome to the **Specialists-Plan-W25** repository!
 This repository is dedicated to students who have completed the Pupils Plan or have an equivalent background in problem-solving and algorithm design.
 Each week we tackle advanced topics in dynamic programming, data structures, and number theory, building up to more complex algorithms and techniques.

 ## 🌐 VJudge Group